 - Talk to others.
 Reach out to people on LinkedIn.
-Talk to your friends.
+Seek help from a career coaching provider like GetFive or you can just talk to your friends.
 Go to the conference.
 Find out what your potential new career is like by talking to those who live it.

 - Is it your job or your industry?
 Think about why you chose your current career path.
 Are you unhappy because of your job or the industry as a whole?
 Would a switch to a different company improve things?

 - Is your family supporting you?
 Talk to your family about how you feel.
 They may not understand you at first, but it’s important you have their support.
 Talk openly and discuss your feelings.

 We’re not going to sugarcoat it: if you want to switch careers, you’re probably going to need to learn a thing or two.
 There are few jobs where you can learn from the absolute bottom, unless you’re willing to work for a very low salary.

 The advantage of the digital revolution is that we can access high-quality education from all over the world without having to pay brick and mortar tuition.
 Conversion courses are also quite affordable compared to full degrees.
 There is a range of vocational certificates that offer short courses for specific jobs.
 Depending on the career you have in mind, here are some options for you: